SpanishTweetsCOVID-19: A Social Media Enriched Covid-19 Twitter Spanish Dataset

 Steps to reproduce

 The raw data belonging to the Twitter posts were retrieved from the Twitter API using our own toll called Faking it!, which internally uses Twitter4J for easily integrating with the Twitter API.
 Faking it! can also be used to rehydrate the data collection.
-In all cases, longs are encoded as Radix 32 Strings.
 The code for processing and analysing the raw data and the shared tables is also available at the Faking it! repository at https://github.com/knife982000/FakingIt.